-We believe the household is the oldest and most powerful civic unit.
-TABLES restores the table as a site of connection, ritual, and shared life.
+We start with a simple belief: the household is where everything begins.
+TABLES returns to the table as a place for connection, ritual, and shared life.

 VISION